Comparison Of Steels Used In Outdoor Boiler Construction

 They all have their pro's & Con's.

-Although keep in mind the majority of all commercial boilers are constructed out of boiler plate.
+Keep in mind the majority of all commercial boilers are constructed out of certified boiler plate, and

-There are still locomotive steam engines around that were constructed out of boiler plate.
+that there are still locomotive steam engines around that were constructed out of certified boiler plate.